 Race in the Middle Ages (description)

-Survey of British Literature prior to 1800
+Survey of British Literature through as late as 1850

 The Bible as Literature in the European Middle Ages